 Now let us leave these lofty heights of praise and victory and return to our ongoing quest for truth about this subject.
 Let’s continue by looking at John 12: 32: “And I, if I am lifted up from the earth [on the cross and in my ascension], will draw all humanity to myself [as a magnet inexorably draws metal to itself].”

 The traditional view holds that the overwhelming majority of humankind will burn forever in an eternal hell.
 This view has no ready answer to John 12: 32 except to “water down” the words “all” and “draw.”
-But these words—in context—demand that we see that all people are drawn (literally “dragged as to a magnet”) by Jesus to himself, even though they may have to be dragged through the fire.
+But these words—in context—demand that we see that all people are drawn (literally “dragged as to a magnet”) by Jesus to Himself, even though they may have to be dragged to Him through the fire.

 Additional study reveals many references which suggest all people shall be reconciled to God, all people shall be saved, all shall be purified: “That was the true Light which gives light to every person coming into the world.”
 (John 1: 9)